po1sigala/live/01-Class-Content/17-CS/01-Activities/10-Stu_Callback-Queue/README.md

 ## Expected Behavior

-* When the page loads, a user can interact with the page.
+* When the page loads, a user can interact with the form elements.

+* A user must still wait 8 seconds before they can submit the form, though.

 ## Actual Behavior

-* When the page loads, a user is blocked from interacting with the page.
+* When the page loads, a user is temporarily blocked from interacting with any elements on the page.

 ## Steps to Reproduce the Problem